rocket-ua/FlashLib/README.md

 - flashLibName - library name.
 - exportImages - export graphics.
 - overrideExistingFiles - overwrite files, if they already exist.
+- addExtensions - add extension for files on export.
+- usePng - always export images as PNG.

 **createAssetsList** - settings file resource download.
 - libName - the name of the .fla file from which the resources were exported.
 - saveToFile - save assets list to a file.
 - sayResultToConsole - output json assets string to console.
+- usePng - always add exported images as PNG.

 ### Loading resources and creating items
 #### To load the library and resources, you need to load the file FlashLibAssets.json from the folder where the project was exported (basePath)